AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 5. **S5_show_model_fit_africa_PAsonly_FINALRUN.R** (Outputs plots displaying explanatory and predictive power for each species in each model).
 6. **S6_show_parameter_estimates_africa_PAsonly_FINALRUN.R** (Outputs plots displaying key parameters from the fitted model, including the covariance matrix for residual association between species in each model)
 7. **S7_make_predictions_africa_PAsonly_FINALRUN.R** (Calculates and outputs plots showing the predicted species richness and probability of presence for focal species over a gradient of all fixed effects in the model)
-8. **S8_make_furtherpredictions_africa_PAsonly_FINALRUN.R** (Shows further key parameters from the fitted model, including plotting the site loadings, or eta parameter, from the latent variables on a map of Africa)

 Code for the dissimilarity analyses can be found in /Additional Scripts, named **Gower Distance.R**.